gryphonandrook/propertyware/docs/DocumentsApi.md

   last_modified_date_time_start: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Filters results to any item modified on or after the date time specified.
   last_modified_date_time_end: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Filters results to any item modified on or prior to the date time specified.
   orderby: 'orderby_example', # String | Indicates the field(s) and direction to sort the results in the response.
-  entity_id: 789 # Integer | Filters results to documents associated with a specific entity id. entity ID is not required for â€œDESKTOPâ€  and â€œOTHERâ€ .
-Remaining entities need â€œentity IDâ€ .
+  entity_id: 789 # Integer | Filters results to documents associated with a specific entity id. entity ID is not required for DESKTOP and OTHER.
+Remaining entities need entity ID.
 }

 begin